 If you have access to the right stream or waterway, micro-hydro can be a reliable and economic way to generate your own electricity.
 Many small hydro schemes already exist on rivers and streams around New Zealand, and there are more opportunities to use water driven generation for remote farms and homes.

-- Types of micro-hydro system
+- Types of micro-hydro facilities

 - How hydroelectricity works

-- Building a micro-hydro system
+- Checklist for building a micro-hydro system

 Small scale hydroelectric facilities are generally classified into three sizes: